Women in Anglo-Saxon society: Marriage and divorce

 In Anglo-Saxon England, there were many laws related to marriage.
-Some historians profess that the law that neither widow, nor maiden was forced to marry a man that she disliked as being a sign of equality; however, Aethelberht's law contradicts this in as much as a man is legally allowed to steal another man's wife as long as he pays him reparation.
+Fell examined some inconsistencies in Anglo-Saxon laws, for example, some laws ensured that women (whether unmarried or widows) were not forced to marry a man that she disliked; however, Aethelberht's law stated that a man is legally allowed to steal another man's wife as long as he pays him reparation. Æthelraed's 1008 code states that widows shall remain unmarried for 12 months after the death of her husband, at which point they have the freedom to choose.

 Once married, a woman was to situate herself as the object of her husband's subjectivity, she was to become the object of his protection and the property, although she still remained the owner of her property.
 The Church held that married women had no authority and were to stand under the lordship of men.
 Therefore, under the church they were not able to teach, witness, take an oath, nor be a judge.

-In marriage, a male often developed his sphere of influence through his wife.
+In marriage, a man often developed his sphere of influence through his wife.
 Although women were seen as such under the church, there were laws that protected them in the public sphere when married.
 Divorce was rare, and the only documented ones were in cases of adultery.
-A woman who committed adultery by sleeping with a man who was not her husband while her husband was still alive was subject to give what she owned to her husband. Æthelraed's 1008 code states that widows shall remain unmarried for 12 months after the death of her husband, at which point they have the freedom to choose.
-This was likely the case to allow for the widows to have time to think and not make any rash decisions which may have led to relationships or commitments.
+A woman who committed adultery by sleeping with a man who was not her husband while her husband was still alive was subject to give what she owned to her husband.

-A prospective husband had to offer his wife a valuable gift called the morgengifu, a “morning-gift,” which consisted of paying money or giving land for the ladies’ hand in marriage.
+A prospective husband had to offer his wife a valuable gift called the morgengifu, a "morning-gift," which consisted of paying money or giving land for the ladies' hand in marriage.
 This was paid to her directly and she had the right to do with it as she pleased.
 It is made clear that the marriage finances were held by both man and woman.
 A woman was free to leave a marriage, keeping in mind the only times divorce was documented was in cases of adultery; and if the woman did leave and take the children, she was entitled to half the property.
 These gifts were substantial sums and generally property.
 The gifts given by the groom were sometimes viewed as a sale of the bride, when, in actuality, it was to safeguard her interests and add security.